On this page

 Systematic, or ongoing, information sharing is the routine exchange of personal information between two or more organisations for a specified purpose.
 It can involve organisations sharing particular sets of data on a routine basis or organisations combining their information in a shared database for a specific purpose.

 Systematic information sharing should be governed by a written agreement or protocol between the organisations that sets out the rules and process for access to, and use of, the personal information.
-ISAs are discussed further in Part 7 of this resource.
+ISAs are discussed later in this resource.

 Ad-hoc information sharing